xiangboshu/shuxb104.github.io/_pages/about.md

   - International Joint Conference on Artificial Intelligence (IJCAI)
 + **Reviewer for Journals:**
   - IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
+  - International Journal of Computer Vision (IJCV)
+  - IEEE Transactions on Image Processing (TIP)
   - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
   - ACM Transactions on Knowledge Discovery from Data (TKDD)
   - IEEE Transactions on Knowledge and Data Engineering (TKDE)
   - IEEE Transactions on Multimedia (TMM)
+  - IEEE Transactions on Medical Imaging (TMI)
   - IEEE Transactions on Information Forensics and Security (TIFS)
+  - IEEE Transactions on Big Data (TBD)
+  - ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM)
   - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
-  - Pattern Recognition- Elsevier
+  - Pattern Recognition
-  - Pattern Analysis and Applications - Springer
+  - Pattern Analysis and Applications
-  - Neurocomputing - Elsevier
-  - Multimedia Tools and Applications- Springer
+  - Multimedia Tools and Applications
-  - Pattern Recognition Letters - Elsevier
+  - Pattern Recognition Letters
+  - Multimedia Systems